Antonin Artaud: At the Paris Colonial Exposition (1931)

 In 1931, Artaud saw Balinese dance performed at the Paris Colonial Exposition.
-Although Artaud misunderstood much of what he saw, it influenced many of his ideas for theatre.:26 Adrian Curtin has noted the significance of the Balinese use of music and sound, stating that Artaud was struck by "the 'hypnotic' rhythms of the gamelan ensemble, its range of percussive effects, the variety of timbres that the musicians produced, and – most importantly, perhaps – the way in which the dancers' movements interacted dynamically with the musical elements instead of simply functioning as a type of background accompaniment."
+Although he misunderstood much of what he saw, it influenced his ideas for theatre.:26 Adrian Curtin has noted the significance of the Balinese use of music and sound for Artaud, and particularlythe 'hypnotic' rhythms of the gamelan ensemble, its range of percussive effects, the variety of timbres that the musicians produced, and – most importantly, perhaps – the way in which the dancers' movements interacted dynamically with the musical elements instead of simply functioning as a type of background accompaniment.